The School-Based Allergy, Asthma and Anaphylaxis Management Program™: Comprehensive Asthma Educational Resources

 Órdenes de Tratamiento Complementarias para la Escuela (Se enviarán con el plan de acción contra el asma)

-4. A comprehensive Environmental Asthma Plan to assess and remediate asthma triggers at home and in school.
+4. A comprehensive TM Environmental Asthma Plan to assess and remediate asthma triggers at home and in school.

-SA3MPROTM, developed by multiple stakeholders, standardizes recommendations for school based asthma, and provides websites and resources useful for the care of children with asthma in the school setting.
+TM developed by multiple stakeholders, standardizes recommendations for school based asthma, and provides websites and resources useful for the care of children with asthma in the school setting.

-This toolkit will provide information for feasible implementation of SA3MPROTM into local communities.
+TM This toolkit will provide information for feasible implementation of SA3MPROTM into local communities.
 We encourage users to complete the free registration process to allow for full downloads of available material.
 Information requested from the user will be used to update users on toolkit updates and study usage patterns of the toolkits by school nurses and clinicians.

 Slidesets (Page 3)